The Doctor of Philosophy

 - The Ph.D. degree is granted when all the above requirements have been fulfilled by the candidate and approved by the faculty of the School of Philosophy and the Academic Senate of the university.

 The Graduate Reading Program of primary sources is required of all Ph.D. degree candidates.
-The program is divided into three parts with reading lists corresponding to a threefold chronological division of the histroy of philosophy.
+The program is divided into three parts with reading lists corresponding to a threefold chronological division of the history of philosophy.
 List I ranges over texts from the pre-Socratics to Averroes, List II over texts from Aquinas to Kant, and List III over texts from Hegel to Wittgenstein.

 The purpose of these examinations is to evaluate a student's capacity to understand classical texts in philosophy.
 The examinations are open-book: the student brings approved editions of the relevant texts to the examination (the current lists of approved editions are available here).
 In answering a question, students should not simply copy passages from the text; short citations are appropriate but the answers should be formulated in one's own words.

 Graduate Reading Examinations for each of the three Lists are held every semester on the date scheduled in the Academic Calendar for comprehensive examinations for graduate students, and are administered only at The Catholic University of America, Washington, D.C.
 All three parts of the reading program will be available on each of these two examination periods, but not student may attempt more than one part in a given two-day examination period.
-No student may attempt any part of the three-part examination more than three times.
+No student may attempt any part of the three-part examination more than two times.

 Each examination is divided into two parts with six questions on each part.
 The two parts of an examination are administered on successive days.
 On each of the successive days students taking the examination are given four hours in order to answer four of the six questions.
 The completed examination thus includes a total of eight and only eight answers, four for each part.
 If a student completes the exam with fewer than four questions answered on either day, the exam as a whole will be considered insufficient and will not be graded.
 The student will receive an automatic grade of F for the entire exam attempt.